josephmjoy/robotics/java_robotutils/impnotes.md

    with an older exiting-channel should cause mayhem!

 # Feb 8, 2018 Design Note - ConfigurationHelper and StringmapHelper
-Design goals:
+[UPDATED March 3, 2018 by adding ability to read a list of strings, and misc. clarifications] Design goals:
-- As with rest of robotutils, do not pull in an external dependency, use standard Java apis.
+- As with rest of robotutils, do not pull in an external dependency, use standard Java APIs.
 - If possible base the file format on an existing standard that is not too cumbersome.
 - Two-level of structure - a set of sections, a top-level for each sub-component or any other logical entity (like 'logging' or 'auton'), and the next level is simply key-values, one per line.
+- Note that multiple levels can be crudely simulated by embedding periods in the keys - see example below that uses "limit.in" and "limit.out" as keys.
+- Special support to read a section that is purely a list of strings (in YAML format).
+This is useful to specify a list of sections that should be processed in some way.
 - Caller has control over where the config file is located - provides a Stream object to read
 - Does have write support - but really just append to an existing stream.
 Mainly to support keeping the ORDER of appearance of keys, read should return the keys in order that they appear and write should take such a key order.